imchocomint/ascendance/README.md

 Uses lazy.nvim package manager.
 OOTB supports for Markdown and Python.

-<span style="font-size:0.7em;"> *A slight change is needed to provide best result on Windows.
-If you don't want to, move /nvim/ to $HOME/.config/ and then hyperlink or whatever to make neovim recognize the init.lua file. </span>

 # Installation
 ## Windows
-Copy all files in /Windows/ to %AppData%/Local
+Copy all files in /Windows/ to %AppData%/Local/
 ## Linux
 Copy all file in /Linux/ to $HOME
 ## macOS